nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 update RemindMe.

 ### 3.10 Reminder window
-Reminder will automatically pop up at the start of RemindMe.
+A reminder will automatically pop up at the start of RemindMe.

 ![Ui](images/Ui.png)
 <br>